markqvist/reticulum_website/source/connect.md

 You can connect your devices or instances to one or more of these to gain access to any Reticulum networks they are physically connected to.

-Ideally, set up a Reticulum Transport Node that your own devices can reach locally, and then connect that TN to a couple of public entrypoints.
+Ideally, set up a Reticulum Transport Node that your own devices can reach locally, and then connect that transport node to a couple of public entrypoints.
 This will provide efficient connections and redundancy in case any of them go down.

 ```
 # These are community-provided public Reticulum entrypoints